-Q: What version of OpenSearch Service supports security analytics?
+Q: Which version of OpenSearch Service supports security analytics?

 Q: Are there any differences between OpenSearch security analytics and Amazon Security Lake?

 Amazon Security Lake automatically centralizes security data from cloud, on-premises, and custom sources into a purpose-built data lake stored in your account.
 This aggregated data is normalized into a common format, stored in S3 buckets.
-This data can be ingested into OpenSearch Service, that allows you to visualize, query, create reports on the same.
-Security analytics provides a security rules engine that can help you to detect and alert on potential security events, as well as help you to correlate them to help with your investigation.
+This data can be ingested into OpenSearch Service, which allows you to visualize, query, and create reports.
+Security analytics provides a security rules engine that can help you detect and alert on potential security events, as well as help you correlate them to help with your investigation.

 Q: Can I use OpenSearch security analytics with Amazon Security Lake?